Daddy Yankee discography

-The discography of Puerto Rican rapper, singer-songwriter and producer Daddy Yankee has released eight studio albums, two live albums, eighty-nine singles, and one soundtrack.
+The Puerto Rican rapper Daddy Yankee has released eight studio albums, two live albums, 113 singles, and one soundtrack.
 He made his debut on DJ Playero's Playero 34 mixtape, released in 1991.
 He was later featured on Playero's 37 and 38 albums, before releasing his first solo record in 1995, titled No Mercy.
 During the rest of the 1990s, he continued working on underground reggaeton records and released his first album as producer El Cartel de Yankee in 1997.
 After the release of his 2001 independent album El Cartel II: Los Cangris, he released his second studio album, El Cangri.com, in June 2002.
 It is cited as the record that made him notorious outside his natal Puerto Rico, being his music introduced in New York City and Miami.
 Without any major label backing him, El Cangri.com managed to peak at number 43 on the US Top Latin Albums chart.
 A track from the album, "Brugal Mix", became his first Billboard chart entry by peaking at number 40 on the US Tropical Songs chart in November 2002.

 He later released Los Homerun-es in 2003, a compilation album that features re-recorded Playero mixtape tracks, which peaked at number 158 in the United States and at number seven on the US Top Latin Albums chart.
 Barrio Fino, his third studio album, was released in July 2004 and became the first reggaeton record to debut and peak at number one on the US Top Latin Albums chart.
 It was later certified platinum by the Recording Industry Association of America.
 Barrio Fino is cited as the album that introduced reggaeton into the mainstream market and became the best selling Latin album of the 2000s decade in the United States.
 The success of its lead single "Gasolina" led to the creation of a new radio format in the United States named Latin Rhythm Airplay.
 A follow-up live album, titled Barrio Fino en Directo, was released in December 2005 and spent fourteen weeks at the top of the US Top Latin Albums, subsequently receiving a gold certification.